sunyatin/ASCEND/README.md

 # ASCEND
-ASCEND (Allele Sharing Correlation for the Estimation of Nonequilibrium Demography) is a method to estimate the age and intensity of founder events / bottlenecks using population genotype data and based only on a recombination map.
+ASCEND (Allele Sharing Correlation for the Estimation of Nonequilibrium Demography) is a method to estimate the age and intensity of founder events/bottlenecks using population genotype data and a recombination map.

-**Current version:** 8.2
+**Current version:** 8.5

 # Installation